Abbott Rapid Antigen Testing

 Rapid testing is available at:

 - Jacobs Center (2001 Sheridan Road) in Evanston, using the south (Deering Meadow) entrance

 - 345 E. Superior Street in Chicago

 No appointments are needed for rapid testing.
-Rapid antigen testing at both sites is available Monday through Friday from 9am to 4pm.
+Rapid antigen testing at both sites is available from 9 a.m. to 4 p.m.
+Monday through Friday.

 Completing Your Rapid Antigen Test

-The information below outlines the steps you will need to take before coming to take your rapid test and what to expect afterwards.
+The information below outlines the steps you will need to take before coming to take your rapid test and what to expect afterward.
 If you have questions, please contact NU-COVID-Testing-Support@northwestern.edu.

 - You have already received an email titled “NAVICA Invitation from Northwestern University for (your name)” to your NU email address.

 - This email details the steps you need to take to create your NAVICA account and connect to Northwestern.
 This email also provides your personal Connect Code that is necessary to connect to NU before you can begin testing.

 - Download the NAVICA app at App Store or Google Play.
 If your phone does not support the NAVICA app or if you are experiencing technical difficulties, you can use the NAVICA website as an alternate way to access your account.